-The goals of FWP's current bTB Surveillance and Response Plan include preventing spillover of the disease to wildlife, early detection to prevent the disease from becoming endemic in wildlife and preparing to respond if needed.
-Effective collaboration and support from all agencies involved will be required for the plan to be successful.
+The goals of FWP's current bTB Surveillance and Response Plan include early detection of spillover to wildlife, preventing the disease from becoming endemic in wildlife, and preparing to respond with increased surveillance in the event of a wildlife detection to determine the prevalence and distribution of the disease.
+Effective surveillance of wildlife may also inform surveillance for the disease in livestock.
+Because bTB is an issue with significant consequences for both wildlife and domestic animal industry as well as human health concerns, effective collaboration and support from multiple state, federal and tribal agencies will be required for the plan to be successful.
 If bTB were to become endemic in wildlife populations, the cost of management would drastically increase and the likelihood of eradicating the disease would decrease.
 Recent epidemiological models suggest that once bTB is introduced into a wildlife population, there is at least a 10 percent probability the disease will become established (12).
 A recent financial analysis found that it would cost \$1.5 million annually over 30 years to eradicate the disease in wildlife in Michigan (5).
-Identification of a spillover event to wildlife, followed by a rapid response, is the most effective means to prevent the disease from becoming established in wildlife populations (4).
+Identification of a spillover event to wildlife, followed by a rapid response, is the most effective means to prevent the disease from becoming established in wildlife populations.
+(4).
+Management of wildlife in the presence of bTB is beyond the scope of this document.
+Actions aimed at managing or eradicating bTB in wildlife if it is detected, will be considered separately through the appropriate public comment process.
+This may include future Commission action, agency rulemaking, or other processes, depending on the situational context in such an event.